Health Care Issues

 More on Health Care Issues

-NEWBURGH, NY – Today, Representative Sean Patrick Maloney (NY-18) announced a federal investment of $6,656,417 for Cornerstone Family Healthcare, a Hudson Valley non-profit dedicated to providing high quality and accessible primary and preventative health care services to underserved communities and those struggling with addiction.
-Cornerstone serves 40,000 patients annually in Orange, Rockland, Ulster, and Broome Counties in New York and in Pike County.
+Newburgh, NY – Today, Rep. Sean Patrick Maloney (NY-18) announced a federal investment of $7,247,375 for Cornerstone Family Healthcare, a Hudson Valley non-profit dedicated to providing high quality and accessible primary and preventative health care services.
+Cornerstone serves over 40,000 patients annually in Orange, Rockland, Ulster, and Broome Counties in New York and in Pike County.